lorenzo-kun/planslation/README.md

-# planslation
+# Planslation
-A small Nuxt app for managing the scanlation work
+A small Nuxt app for managing scanlation work

+✨ Powered by Nuxt 3 and Tailwind ✨